moorescloud/holideck/README.md

 if that port is unavailable, it will increment the port number until it finds a free port.

-IoTAS, the Internet of Things Access Server will preferentially try to open port 80 (which is only possible if python has been run with root privleges), or if running as a user program, will try to open port 8080.
+IoTAS, the Internet of Things Access Server, will preferentially try to open port 80 (which is only possible if python has been run with root privleges), or if running as a user program, will try to open port 8080.
 This port is often occupied by other